liveahero-wiki/liveahero-wiki.github.io/_charas/goro.md

-lose = "Am I gonna lose it again…My family…My house…" assist = "Leave the foothold to me!" assisted = "I owe you!"
+lose = "Am I gonna lose it again…My family…My house…" assist = "Leave the foothold to me!" assisted = "I owe you!" loveIndexMax = "I'm sorry for always asking your company.<br>But, I like it, when I'm with you.<br>It feels like family, like how it is back then….,just kidding."
 APPRECIATION = "Hey!
 You in good spirits?
 What, not really?<br>Livin' life carefree is the best thing to do.<br>If you do, somethin' good will happen eventually."
 DAILY = "Whoa...what, there's work to do?<br>Then I guess now's not a good to be drinkin'.
 Alright alright, I'm going."
 HERO = "I may not look it, but I am a bookworm.
 I know all about that sensei. <br>He has the power to change the flow of time, pretty amazin'.<br>If I could do that, I could change my...oh, are we out of liquor?"